tianyaochou/resume/main.typ

   end: "Jul, 2021"
 )[
   Internship working on an in-house programming language
-  - Found and fixed various bugs in the parser as by-product of bachelor's thesis
+  - Found and fixed various bugs in the parser as a by-product of bachelor's thesis
   - Optimized AST traversing algorithm
   - Automated the release of language specification using Pandoc ]